Britain's FTSE advances as M&S surges

 Traders said UK construction data had also supported the FTSE 100.

-While growth in the construction industry slowed in March, confidence in the sector hit a nine-year high.
+While growth in Britain's construction industry slowed in March, confidence in the sector surged to a nine-year high.

 Spreadex analyst Connor Campbell said the data was helping keep the FTSE afloat, even though uncertainty before the May 7 national election was likely to keep the index stuck in a tight range until the election outcome was clear.